 Historical Novel Society

-I had the great good fortune to attend the biennial North American conference of the Historical Novel Society last weekend.
+I had the great good fortune to attend the biennial North American conference of the Historical Novel Society this summer.
 By nature I am, shall we say, socially avoidant; at parties I’m the guy holding up the wall.
 So it was good exercise for me to travel to this conference, socialize with about 300 other novelists, publishers, and lovers of historical fiction, appear on a panel, and generally enjoy the company of like-minded souls.

 The highlights of the event were many, but for me, they included: